Midknightsnack/how-to-html/README.md

 I'll be sure to merge pull requests as soon as I can. 🙃

 ## How to Run Code
 Running the code is pretty easy.
-If you're on Visual Studio Code, just write click the file and click "Open in Default Browser" or "Open in Other Browsers".
+If you're on Visual Studio Code, just right click the file and click "Open in Default Browser" or "Open in Other Browsers".

 Optional but Recommended: On Visual Studio Code, there's a useful extension callled Live Server and it's by Ritwick Dey.
 The extension allows you to make changes to your code while seeing the results of it in real time so you don't have to open and close the html file everytime.